-- Comply with the security requirements of your organization by restricting access to protected resources to certain users.
+- Improved security: comply with the security requirements of your organization by restricting access to protected resources to certain users.

-- Ensure that workspace members only have access to the resources that are relevant to their work.
+- Improved collaboration: ensure that workspace members only have access to the resources that are relevant to their work, and lower the chances of unintentional changes.

 Resource groups are available for all mabl Core customers and trial users.
 If your team is not on a mabl Core plan, reach out to your customer success manager for more information.

 Depending on your team's requirements, you can create resource groups that align with different team roles.
-For example, if the QA members of your team need access to all credentials, but the engineers only need access to credentials A and C, you can create two separate resource groups: one for the QA members of your workspace and another for the engineers.
+For example, you can create two separate resource groups to manage access to credentials and DataTables for the QA members and engineers in your workspace:

 Granting access to a resource group